 - Pug Starts Fight With Police Dog During a 4 Hour Standoff

 A Dog Standoff as a Headline is sure to get a smirk on anyone’s face.
 The incident happened in Phoenix when a gunman barricaded himself at his home, and the police had a 4-hour standoff outside the barricades.
-One of the dogs of neighboring families ran into the line of fire, looking at the canine police dog.
+One of the dogs of neighbouring families ran into the line of fire, looking at the canine police dog.

 What followed was a riot among police officers trying to get the dog out of the zone to avoid any distraction.
 The dog just wanted to make friends and ended up being the cause of havoc at a crime scene.